 NVC Needs

-We want to try and get to a point that we understand our needs and can express them in the way that allows all parties to honour their own needs and act out of empathy and deep relationship.
+We want to try and get to a point that we understand our needs and can express them in the way that allows all parties to honour their own needs and act out of empathy and deep relationship to our needs.
 This is really important and impacts our relationships from the moment we are born and are in relationship with our parents and care givers.

 Miki Kashtan of NGL community says ‘If you want to have a simple way of knowing whether your want is a strategy or a need, you can use the acronym